-

 Flies help unravel human disease

-Dr. Windebank's team studies the effects of drugs on fruit fly brains and behavior to help understand the genetic risk factors for chemotherapy-induced peripheral neuropathy.
+Dr. Windebank's team studies the effects of drugs on fruit fly brains and behavior to understand the genetic risk factors for chemotherapy-induced peripheral neuropathy.

 -